 How to Watch Network Activity in Windows 10 using Task Manager

-The network activity details are retrieved from the Task Manger.
-If you don’t know how to get into Task Manger, no worries, I will tell you.
+The network activity details are retrieved from the Task Manager.
+If you don’t know how to get into Task Manager, no worries, I will tell you.

 - All you need to do is to execute right-click on an empty area of the Taskbar.
 Choose Task Manager.